Whose pipe is it?

 Yorkshire Water's responsibility

-At Yorkshire Water, we’re responsible for all the pipework outside the street boundary.
+At Yorkshire Water, we’re usually responsible for most of the pipework outside the street boundary.

 This includes: